New online exhibition: Dutch Landscape Designed, 1946 -1954

 Designing the Dutch landscape

 You come across trees and shrubs everywhere you go in the Netherlands, but few people realise that all this greenery forms part of a grand plan.
-From 1946 to 1976, a small group of landscape designers created more than 450 landscape plans for the Netherlands.
+From 1946 to 1976, a small group of landscape designers created landscape plans for over 450 land consolidation projects in the Netherlands.
 Together, these plans cover almost 70% of the Netherlands.

 Now that the world is focused on nitrogen reduction, climate change and the transition of rural areas, the discussion on a new landscape design for the Netherlands is highly topical.